November 11th is our annual opportunity to give thanks to the brave men and women who serve in the United States Armed Forces.

 Released in 1953, after the prototype had accompanied Messrs.’
 Hillary and Tenzing to the highest peak on earth, the Rolex Explorer has gone on to become a favorite of global military forces for the last 60 years.

-With its no-nonsense, utilitarian style and with a dial that remains one of the crown’s most legible, all shrouded in a case that has never succumbed to the allure of precious metals, the Explorer does everything you could ever need of it and nothing more.
+With its no-nonsense, utilitarian style and with a dial that remains one of the crown’s most legible, all shrouded in a case that, until just recently, had never succumbed to the allure of precious metals, the Explorer does everything you could ever need of it and nothing more.

 The Rolex Explorer ref.
 214270 we have at Bob’s represents one of the only major changes Rolex has seen fit to subject the watch to over the last six decades, increasing its size from the standard 36mm to a more contemporary 39mm.
 In one go, it modernizes the age-old design as well as improving its readability, giving it a fresh appeal whether it’s used as a daily civilian wear or as the highly capable professional tool it is.